Alumni Regents

 A first-generation college student, Bernal-Vega chose the Medill School of Journalism, Media, Integrated Marketing Communications because of her passion for writing and the desire to put herself in more challenging situations.
 After graduating from Medill, she earned her MBA from Florida International University and worked at public relations and wealth management firms in Miami before launching CANVAS.

-Bernal-Vega also serves as protector and special committee member for the Aida and Mike Feldman Philanthropic Trust.
-She and husband Ernesto—a fellow Cuban American and Miami native who she met as a first-year student at Northwestern—are the proud parents of two current Northwestern students, Michael ’23 and Matthew ’25.
+She and husband Ernesto—a fellow Cuban American and Miami native whom she met as a first-year student at Northwestern—are the proud parents of two Northwestern alumni, Michael ’23 and Matthew ’25.

 headshot of Kathryn Kimura Mlsna